Practical Mission Planning for Optimized UAV-Sensor Wireless Recharging: Related Work

-Li~\emph{et al.} propose a data collection maximization problem via an energy-constrained UAV \cite{LI2021DATACOLLECTION} while the battery energy in \cite{LI2021DATACOLLECTION} is consumed by fixed hovering and travelling energy consumption rate \cite{SOH2019FIXEDCONSUMPTIONRATE}.
-Thibbotuwawa~\emph{et al.} incorporate weather forecast data into the delivery planning of a UAV fleet, which assumes globally constant wind within a time window \cite{THI2019UAVDELIVERY}.
-Although the strategy stated in \cite{THI2019UAVDELIVERY} updates online wind speed periodically, the UAV cannot dynamically react to a stochastic event, i.e., unforeseen energy deficiency.
-At the time of writing, we are not aware of any other study focused on solving a specific charging scheduling problem for UAVs that incorporates dynamic environmental effects into solution performance \cite{HUANG2018DRONECHARGINGSURVEY, THI2018ENERGYREVIEW, KHO2019TSPPVRPUAVSURVEY}.
-We note that many aforementioned research apply approximation algorithms that can provide a theoretical guarantee, which ensures the solution quality is better than a lower bound, to solve their specific problems.
-However, the time complexity of approximation algorithms to solve complex UAV-based charging scheduling problems are often too high \cite{XU2020APPROXIMATIONALGS, WU2020UAVTRAJECTORYOPT, LIN20213DCHAGRING, jin2021bus} for our purposes, where we want to efficiently compute offline plans, and optimize their quality for nonlinear system models and with online updating capability.
+Generating an efficient and safe schedule for a UAV-assisted WRSN is a challenging task.
+Li~\emph{et al.} addressed this issue by incorporating the UAV's energy model into their full and partial data collection maximization problem.
+However, they assumed a fixed hovering and travelling energy consumption rate in the energy model~\cite{SOH2019FIXEDCONSUMPTIONRATE}.
+Thibbotuwawa~\emph{et al.} incorporated weather forecast data into the delivery planning of a UAV fleet, which assumed globally constant wind within a time window~\cite{THI2019UAVDELIVERY}.
+Though the solution in~\cite{THI2019UAVDELIVERY} could update online wind speed periodically, it is unreliable because the UAV could not react to a stochastic event such as unforeseen energy deficiency.
+Dorling~\emph{et al.} employed SA with a simplified energy consumption model for the multi-rotors to address a dynamic drone delivery problem~\cite{Dorling2017VRPDELIVERY}.
+Their experimental results highlighted the significance of an appropriate energy model in UAV mission planning.
+Shi~\emph{et al.} proposed a two-stage approach that combined a UAV Motion Control (UMC) algorithm with a Dynamic Genetic Clustering (DGC) algorithm to search for target sensors and recharge them in unknown environments~\cite{SHI2023TWOSTAGE}.
+The UMC and DGC algorithms were designed to maximize the number of sensors discovered by the UAV without prior location information and to optimize the recharged energy for the WRSN.
+However, unforeseen adversarial factors during the `Power Transfer' phase were not explicitly considered, potentially resulting in the charging plan generated by the DGC algorithm being infeasible and unnecessary energy waste during the `Target Search' phase.
+At the time of writing, we are unaware of any other study focused on solving our specific CSP for a single UAV that incorporates dynamic environmental effects into solution performance and mission safety~\cite{HUANG2018DRONECHARGINGSURVEY, THI2018ENERGYREVIEW, KHO2019TSPPVRPUAVSURVEY}.
+Some previous research applies approximation algorithms to solve their particular problems.
+These algorithms can provide a theoretical guarantee by ensuring the solution quality is better than a lower bound.
+However, the time complexity of approximation algorithms for tackling the dynamic CSP is generally too high for our purposes~\cite{XU2020APPROXIMATIONALGS, LI2021DATACOLLECTION, LIN20213DCHAGRING}.
+We aim to efficiently compute an initial route and optimize its quality for nonlinear system models with online updating capability.
 Therefore, we apply meta-heuristic algorithms to yield feasible solutions with reasonable latency.